enjoylife/axon/README.md

 Axon
 ====

+"An axon (from Greek, axis) also known as a nerve fiber; is a long, slender projection of a nerve cell.
+The function of the axon is to transmit information to different neurons, muscles and glands."

-Implementation of a DHT
+An implementation of a DHT (Distributed Hash Table)

 Primary Model
 ============

-## Based on Dynamo, Chord, etc
-- Given a key, it maps that key to a node.
+* Given a key, it maps that key to a node.

-* Provides a single API call `lookup(axon, key)`
+* A single pair of important API calls.
+IE; `lookup(key)`, `distribute(key, data)`
+* assigns each node and key an fixed length bit identifier.
+  * node's id is derived from  it's ip.
+  * key id from a hash of application defined string key.

 * utilizes consitant hashing to help balance load.
-  * when hash table resizing only k/n key need to be remapped.(k=num keys, n= num nodes)
+  * when hash table needs resizing, only k/n key need to be remapped.(k=num keys, n= num nodes)

 * each node needs routing info for only a small number of nodes
   * O(log n)
-  * lookups with O(log n) messages between them *assigns each node and key an m bit identifier.
+  * lookups with O(log n) messages between them
-  * nodes id from ip
-  * key id from a hash of string key

 * scalable key lookup
   * each node maintains a routing table (finger table) with m entries
   * O(log n) are distinct
   * index i is the id of the first node s the succeeds this nod n by at elast 2^(i-1).
 (0 index)

 Inspiration
 ===========